7 days in Turkey itinerary

 Konyaaltı Beach: best for beach lovers and budget travelers

-Located west of Antalya's city center, Konyaaltı is a 7-kilometer stretch of pebbly beach lined with budget and mid-range hotels, beach clubs, and cafes.
+Located west of Antalya's city center, Konyaaltı is a stretch of pebbly beach lined with budget and mid-range hotels, beach clubs, and cafes.

 Lara Beach: family vacations and high-end resorts

 But back to Lara Bwach.
-While some of its resorts are of the high-end variety — adults only, with spas and multiple pools and restaurants — many are firmly focussed on families, with kids' clubs and water slides aplenty.
+While some of its resorts are of the high-end variety — adults only, with spas and multiple pools and restaurants — many are firmly focused on families, with kids' clubs and water slides aplenty.

 Explore accommodation options in Antalya.